Learn more about our plan to expand services to more children and families in our community

 PRESCHOOL (3.5 to 5 year olds)

-Melissa Gilbert, Preschool Educator
+Stephanie Brennan, Preschool Educator

 Kimberly LeClair, Toddler Educator

 I have lived in Maine my whole life and raised my three daughters Nina, Natasha and Katie here.
 Now I'm lucky to help raise my six grandchildren.
 I have always enjoyed hearing children's laughter through their play.
 This has led me to work in the childcare field.
 As a child grows you see many different parts of their growing.
 Being at Youth and Family Outreach since 1999, I am happy to say I have had the pleasure of taking care of so many children!
 What a magical feeling to be a part of.
+I am a lifelong learner and go to trainings to help keep up on the new ways to help teach the children.
+But I also believe they children teach us every day.
+On my time off I enjoy summer days at the beach, and spending time with my wonderful friends and family.

 Infants (6 weeks - 12 Months old)